GBJim/pvanet-docker/README.md

 nvidia-docker run -ti <IMAGE_NAME_YOU_LIKE>
 ```

-2.Once you are attach to the image, move to the pvanet directory
+2.Once you are attached to the image, move to the pvanet directory
 ```Shell
 cd pva-faster-rcnn/
 ```